Developing a Notifications Framework

 Problem

-"Noise" during the user experience can distract users from their current task, degrade trust and retention, and cause "banner blindness," which hurts engagement and conversion.
+"Noise" during the user experience (popout clutter, intrusive modals, etc.) can distract users from their current task, degrade trust and retention, and cause "banner blindness," which hurts engagement and conversion.

 Solution

-Create a set of design system guidelines to facilitate a better, more empathetic notifications experience across the desktop product.
-This framework directs designers to the most appropriate component depending on the purpose of a user-facing message, ensuring that communication is more relevant, less intrusive, and drives engagement and conversion more successfully.
+Create a set of design system guidelines to help teams contribute to a more consistent, empathetic notifications experience across the desktop product.
+This framework guides designers and product managers to the most appropriate component depending on the purpose of a user-facing message, ensuring that communication is more relevant, less disruptive, and drives engagement and conversion more successfully.

 Process